A surviving spouse is entitled to many rights and benefits under Virginia law, including:

 Virginia law permits a surviving spouse certain allowances and exemptions.
 These include:

 - Support allowance not to exceed $24,000

 - Homestead allowance of $20,000

-Denial of Spousal Rights for Bad Behavior
+Denial of Virginia Surviving Spouse Rights for Bad Behavior

 If the surviving spouse, prior to the death of the deceased spouse, willfully deserts or abandons the decedent prior to decedent’s death and such desertion or abandonment continues until death, the deserting spouse will be barred of all interest in the estate of the decedent by intestate succession, elective share, exempt property, family allowance, and homestead allowance.
 See Section 64.2-308.